 Stage 5: Dissemination and communication

-Challenge: to disseminate the results to the people with decision-making responsibilities in the organization.
+Challenge: To disseminate the results to the ones with decision-making responsibilities in the organization.

-To do this, an effective internal communication strategy must be designed and distributed throughout the organization, meeting the staff information needs.
+An effective internal communication strategy should be implemented throughout the organization, meeting the staff information needs.
 The communication means must be widespread covering both informal and formal ones.
 Besides, it is increasingly important to be able to involve all the human capital in the monitoring and intelligence process so the results are really used in organizational decision-making.

 Stage 6: Decision making and actions

-Challenge: to support the decision-making process in the organization.
+Challenge: To support decision-making process in the organization.

-Taking into consideration the previous stage, internal and collective reflection on the technological, productive and competitive implications of the results obtained should be promoted.
+Taking into consideration the previous stage, internal and collective reflection on results obtained should be promoted.
 It is about interpreting results and proposing action possibilities to support the continuous decision-making process.
 This last phase shows how strategic intelligence is the reason to effectively undertake these efforts in organizations, so promoting innovation in business strategies.